research-outcome/LLM-Game-Benchmark/README.md

 **Publication:**

 We have published the details of this study.
 If you utilize the repository, please cite the publication:
-- Link to the publication
+- Coming soon to arXiv.org and a reputable publication venue.